pagkly/Zed/Investopedia3/Fibonacci Retracement Levels.md

 ## What Do Fibonacci Retracement Levels Tell You?

-Fibonacci retracements can be used to place entry orders, determine [stop-loss](https://www.investopedia.com/terms/s/stop-lossorder.asp) levels, or set price targets.
+Fibonacci retracements can be used to place entry orders, determine [[stop-loss]](https://www.investopedia.com/terms/s/stop-lossorder.asp) levels, or set price targets.
 For example, a trader may see a stock moving higher.
 After a move up, it retraces to the 61.8% level.
 Then, it starts to go up again.
-Since the bounce occurred at a Fibonacci level during an [uptrend](https://www.investopedia.com/terms/u/uptrend.asp), the trader decides to buy.
+Since the bounce occurred at a Fibonacci level during an [[uptrend]](https://www.investopedia.com/terms/u/uptrend.asp), the trader decides to buy.
 The trader might set a stop loss at the 61.8% level, as a return below that level could indicate that the rally has failed.

 Fibonacci levels also arise in other ways within technical analysis.
-For example, they are prevalent in [Gartley patterns](https://www.investopedia.com/terms/g/gartley.asp) and [Elliott Wave theory](https://www.investopedia.com/terms/e/elliottwavetheory.asp).
+For example, they are prevalent in [[Gartley patterns]](https://www.investopedia.com/terms/g/gartley.asp) and [[Elliott Wave theory]](https://www.investopedia.com/terms/e/elliottwavetheory.asp).
 After a significant price movement up or down, these forms of technical analysis find that reversals tend to occur close to certain Fibonacci levels.

-Fibonacci retracement levels are static prices that do not change, unlike [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp).
+Fibonacci retracement levels are static prices that do not change, unlike [[moving averages]](https://www.investopedia.com/terms/m/movingaverage.asp).
 The static nature of the price levels allows for quick and easy identification.
-That helps traders and investors to anticipate and react prudently when the price levels are [tested](https://www.investopedia.com/terms/t/test.asp).
+That helps traders and investors to anticipate and react prudently when the price levels are [[tested]](https://www.investopedia.com/terms/t/test.asp).
 These levels are inflection points where some type of price action is expected, either a reversal or a break.

 ## The Difference Between Fibonacci Retracements and Fibonacci Extensions

-While Fibonacci retracements apply percentages to a pullback, [Fibonacci extensions](https://www.investopedia.com/terms/f/fibonacciextensions.asp) apply percentages to a move in the trending direction.
+While Fibonacci retracements apply percentages to a pullback, [[Fibonacci extensions]](https://www.investopedia.com/terms/f/fibonacciextensions.asp) apply percentages to a move in the trending direction.
 For example, a stock goes from $5 to $10, and then back to $7.50.
 The move from $10 to $7.50 is a retracement.
 If the price starts rallying again and goes to $16, that is an extension.

 ## Limitations of Using Fibonacci Retracement Levels